 4) Ed Wynn and The Mad Hatter

-Legendary actor, comedian, radio personality, and part-time cowboy Ed Wynn was hired by Walt Disney to voice Mad Hatter.
+Legendary actor, comedian, radio personality, and part-time cowboy Walt Disney hired Ed Wynn to voice Mad Hatter.
 Still, animators loved his physical features so much that they used the actor’s likeness as Hatter himself’s inspiration.

 His wacky hair, nose, chin, and ears were all perfectly copied onto the Mad Hatter, and his personality isn’t too far off!